rundeck/rundeck/docs/en/upgrading/upgrading.md

+# Important Changes in RunDeck 1.4.1

+In RunDeck 1.4.0.x, the new ACL Policy format used an incorrect property key ("job") to check Job Authorizations by name.
+The correct key was used in all documentation, but not in the underlying code.
+The correct key is "name".

+This issue has been fixed in RunDeck 1.4.1, however if you were using the incorrect key previously, you will have to change your aclpolicy files to the correct key.

+The [Project Scope Resources and Actions](../RunDeck-Guide.html#project-scope-resources-and-actions) section shows the correct way to authorize Job resources by name:

+    for:
+      job:
+        - equals:
+            name: bob
+          allow: [run]

 # Important Changes in RunDeck 1.4

 These changes in version 1.4 are important to note if you are upgrading an